-This little book is an update of an earlier publication and is due to be launched at the Library of the University of the West Indies, Mona, today.
-The publication, handy for pocket or purse, is full of wise advice and carefully crafted elaborations taken from the songs of many of the artistes who have made reggae a worldwide phenomena.
+This little book is an update of an earlier publication.
+The book, handy for pocket or purse, is full of wise advice and carefully crafted elaborations taken from the songs of many of the artistes who have made reggae music a worldwide phenomenon.

 No one is getting hurt.
 This is what I tell myself as I stare into the bathroom mirror and glide the tiny brush across my lips, leaving a light-pink gloss behind.
 My turquoise jersey dress is short and cinched around my hips with a broad black belt.
 My hair is cut boyishly short...

 The Rastafari movement is a Jamaican cultural expression of growing fame, fuelled by reggae music.
 Justifiably then, the phenomenal growth attracts serious critical historical and theological analysis.

 A double book launch by one person is an unusual enough occurrence.
 What made last Thursday evening's dual launch by Horace Levy at the Multi-Functional Room, University of the West Indies (UWI), Mona, even more striking was that he was titled 'Author and Editor'.

 Karen and Elise found me in the library one Tuesday afternoon.
 I was sitting in the back on the dusty floor, reading Jane Austen in the 'dim-greenish' light shed by the fluorescent bulb.
 Their faces were eager yet apprehensive, their eyes bright and feverish.
 I looked up at them, my eyes squinting in the dark room.
 Elise burst out first: "We saw Mikey's car!"

 A tear slid down his cheek as Ly Sarith described the constant battle of wits for survival.
 If they shout "Attention!", don't stiffen like a soldier.
 They'll kill you.
 If they ask you to read something, don't.
 They'll know you're educated and kill you.
 His father was executed.
 He survived.